NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 ## Getting Started

-We start with a simple project that spawns a handful of basketballs every time the mouse is clicked.
-If you'd like to follow along, download the [sample project](https://github.com/NormalVR/Normcore-Samples/releases/latest/download/Normcore-Network-Profiler.zip).
+We'll start with a simple project that spawns a handful of basketballs every time the mouse is clicked.
+Download the [sample project](https://github.com/NormalVR/Normcore-Samples/releases/latest/download/Normcore-Network-Profiler.zip) if you'd like to follow along.

 Open up the "Basketball Shooter (Unoptimized)" scene in the sample project.